Filing And Responding To Motions

 - The best way to prepare for a motion hearing is to actually attend one before your own motion, so that you can see how it is actually conducted, and what the judge seems to expect.

-- At the hearing, you should present your strongest arguments briefly, to amplify and clarify, and not simply recite what is already in the motion because the judge will already know its content.
+- At the hearing, present your strongest arguments briefly, to amplify and clarify, and not simply recite what is already in the motion because the judge will already know its content.

 - If you win your motion and the judge asks you to draft an order, ask who needs to be notified.